 Who is Liable to a Passenger for the Accident?

 Liability for automobile accidents is determined by the negligence standard.
 What some people do not realize is that there can be, and often is, more than one negligent party to an accident.
 When liability is disputed, a lawsuit must often be filed, and then the jury is asked to apportion liability amongst the drivers by each driver’s own percentage of responsibility.
-That percentage is then applied to the total amount jury finds would fairly compensate the injured party to determine each driver’s share.
+That percentage is then applied to the total amount the jury finds would fairly compensate the injured party to determine each driver’s share.
 Thus, anyone involved in a car accident may have claims against all the drivers involved, depending upon the facts.

 What Types Of Claims Can a Passenger Make?